BaskaKlim/Statistical-Thinking-in-Python-Part-1/README.md

 1. The set-up is exactly the same as for the bee swarm plot; you just call sns.boxplot() with the same keyword arguments as you would sns.swarmplot().
 The x-axis is 'species' and y-axis is 'petal length (cm)'.
 2. Don't forget to label your axes!
 3. Display the figure using the normal call.

+## Computing the variance
+It is important to have some understanding of what commonly-used functions are doing under the hood.
+Though you may already know how to compute variances, this is a beginner course that does not assume so.
+In this exercise, we will explicitly compute the variance of the petal length of Iris veriscolor using the equations discussed in the videos.
+We will then use np.var() to compute it.

+**Instructions**

+1. Create an array called differences that is the difference between the petal lengths (versicolor_petal_length) and the mean petal length.
+The variable versicolor_petal_length is already in your namespace as a NumPy array so you can take advantage of NumPy's vectorized operations.
+2. Square each element in this array.
+For example, x**2 squares each element in the array x.
+Store the result as diff_sq.
+3. Compute the mean of the elements in diff_sq using np.mean().
+Store the result as variance_explicit.
+4. Compute the variance of versicolor_petal_length using np.var().
+Store the result as variance_np.
+5. Print both variance_explicit and variance_np in one print call to make sure they are consistent.